NotABotName/Ping-Pong-Game/README.md

 # PingPongGame
-A simple Ping Pong Game build for the Web with a liitle help from ChatGPT
+A simple Ping Pong Game build for the Web with a litle help from ChatGPT